 Best for Sparkling Wine: Champagne MOOC (Comité Interprofessionel du Vin de Champagne)

 If you’re looking to learn the ins and outs of Champagne, there are two courses offered by the CIVC that allow you the perfect opportunity to do so.
 The Classic version (free) covers the winemaking process as well as the Champagne region’s terroir, history and economy, along with a diversity and tasting module.
-The Premium version ($58) builds upon the Classic version’s curriculum, adding extra videos, testing and a statement of completion at the end.
+The Premium version (roughly $59) builds upon the Classic version’s curriculum, adding extra videos, testing and a statement of completion at the end.
 Both courses are offered in English and French, with subtitles available in seven additional languages.

 Looking for more wine in the time of COVID?
 Check out these best booze delivery apps.